stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-3.md

 ---

-## Handling errors, `err != nil`
+We have a bunch of assumptions about what things can fail and which ones cannot.

-Above we have a bunch of assumptions about what things can fail and which ones cannot.
-And any error should bubble all of the way out of the render pipeline.
-Template rendering will fail when rendering one of the slots fails.
+Right now, any error will bubble all of the way out of the render pipeline, and template rendering will fail.
+If a slot render fails, the same thing will happen.
 Any template parsing can/will bubble up as well, any data fetching, anything that happens during the `Renderable` call.

 There are a few ways we can build and execute Render.
 The views either populate data top down, or they fetch data lazilly, they can do validation, they can not, each of these can fail.

-### Marker interfaces (duck typing yo)
+## Handling errors, `err != nil`

 Something that can eventually be rendered, something that is `AsRenderable` should also be able to handle its own error failure, or handle